The EarthLabs Team

 Nick Haddad, Project Director

 Nick Haddad is the current Project Director of the EarthLabs project and a senior curriculum developer at TERC, where he has worked since 2001.
-Recent work includes Project Director of the DataTools professional development project (NSF ITEST) and lead curriculum developer for the Inquiry Project (NSF DR K-12).
+Recent work includes Project Director of the DataTools professional development project (NSF ITEST) and lead curriculum developer for the Inquiry Project and for the Focus on Energy Project (NSF DR K-12).
 Before joining TERC, Nick worked as a curriculum developer with the Educational Technologies Group at Bolt, Beranek, and Newman (Cambridge, MA).
 A former classroom teacher, Nick taught at the elementary and middle school levels for 24 years.
 He has a B.S in Structural Engineering from Tufts University and a Masters Degree in Education from Wheelock College.

 Dr. Karen McNeal, Assistant Professor at Mississippi State University, is Co-PI on the EarthLabs projects and lead of the research team.
 McNeal's research in geoscience education explores questions concerning the human understanding of complex and dynamic earth systems and their interactions.
 As such, her research related to the Earthlabs projects includes the study of student misconceptions of complex earth systems, the impact of the Earthlbas on-line curriculum on students' conceptual model development, and the evaluation of teacher professional development programs using the teacher-trainer model.